Terms & Conditions:All deliveries and services are subject to our standard Terms and Conditions which are set out below. North West Express

 4.3 To give any instructions requested by the Courier in pursuance of clause 3 above as soon as reasonably practicable

-4.4 To make all payments as provided in clause 13 below
+4.4 To make all payments as provided in clause 13 below5 Limitation of liability

 5.1 The liability of the Courier in the event of loss of or damage to or mis-delivery of the goods (where the Courier’s liability is not otherwise excluded) shall not exceed the declared value of the goods specified otherwise declared by the Customer (and pro rata in the case of an event affecting part only of the goods) or the cost of repairing any damage or of reconditioning the goods subject always to a maximum liability of £1,000 per Consignment or part thereof in the case of an event affecting part only of the Consignment.
 Where the Customer requires a higher value of cover this shall be expressly negotiated and agreed in writing.
 The value of the goods actually lost damaged or misdelivered shall be taken to be their invoice value if they have been purchased by the Customer or otherwise shall be taken to be the replacement cost to the owner at the commencement of transit and in all cases shall be taken to include any